Import hours in Excel or Power BI

 It looks like this:

 Click "Edit Credentials" and select "Anonymous" and press "Connect".
 We are actually not authenticating anonymously but using the API key.
 Excel does not recognize the API key as an authentication method.

 4. Transforming the data

 Now that the data is in Power Query we can transform it:

-- Now that the data is Converted, click on the Expand icon next to the Column1 header
+- Click on the Expand icon next to the Column1 header

 - Select the columns you want to import and then OK Close & Load